George0828Zhang/ssnt_loss/README.md

 ```

 ## Note
+> :information_source: This is a WIP project. the implementation is still being tested.
-This implementation is based on the simplifying derivation proposed for monotonic attention, where they use parallelized `cumsum` and `cumprod` to compute the alignment.
+- This implementation is based on the simplifying derivation proposed for monotonic attention, where they use parallelized `cumsum` and `cumprod` to compute the alignment.
 Based on the similarity of SSNT and monotonic attention, we can infer that the forward variable alpha(i,j) can be computed similarly.
+- Run test by `python test.py` (requires `pip install expecttest`).

-Feel free to contact me if there are bugs in the code.
+- Feel free to contact me if there are bugs in the code.

 ## Reference
 - [Online Segment to Segment Neural Transduction](https://arxiv.org/abs/1609.08194)